nomnom-insights/nomnom.utility-belt.sql/README.md

 We're using [HugSQL](https://hugsql.org) for defining SQL queries and turning them into functions.

+> 🙋 **Note** by default, `load-sql-file` uses backwards compatible mode, and will use lower-case, unqualified keywords when mapping column names in result sets.

 `utility-belt.sql.model` namespace provides a helper which makes it easy to load these SQL files:

 file: `some.model.sql`